aphTu/Binary-Files-Based-SQL/README.md

 ## Description:
 - This is an simplify version of an SQL database with the abiltiy to add, search, and filter data using a binary files
 - Does not include the ability to remove data - will have to implement it in the future
+- It also allowed you to create a files that has a list of commands and it'll execute all commands within that file.
 ## Allowed Commands:
 - It is easier to have some examples command and explains them than listing them out
   - "make table employee fields last, first, dep, salary, year"